Today I’m going to show you how to make fake snow for sensory play. You only need two ingredients for this project: cornstarch and hair conditioner!

 How to Make Snow Play Dough

 While they were taking turns, I was curious what would happen if I added more conditioner.
 So, I did a little experiment and put 1 cup of conditioner with another 2 cups of cornstarch and it formed a playdough substance!

 So, my other 3 kids played with the white snow playdough substance while they waited for their turn with the fake snow.

 We found that this white playdough substance reminded us of kinetic sand as it shifted its shape and flowed from our hands.
 It was also much like playdough as it kept its form on flat surfaces.
 We found that we couldn’t build vertically, but it was fun to experiment with it and mold shapes.

 We made this snowman using the homemade playdough, beads, and some paper snowman accessories from this winter printables set.

 If you are wondering about how messy this project is, I would say that the white playdough substance was more messy than the “fake snow.”
 I would definitely recommend a plastic tablecloth to help contain the mess.
 My kids enjoyed using our playdough mats with it.

 Even though sensory play can be messy, it is worth it because my kids were happily playing for over an hour with it all!

-I hope you enjoyed learning how to make fake snow at home!
+I hope you enjoyed learning how to make fake snow for sensory play!
 My kids were delighted to try this project out for you!

-If you are interested in more sensory bin ideas be sure to check out the articles below.
+If you are interested in more winter sensory play or sensory bin ideas be sure to check out the related post below.